igorkosta/igorkosta.github.io/source/_posts/self-sabotage.md

 <!-- more -->

-So, what is the origin of `self sabotage`.
+So, what is the origin of `Self Sabotage`.
 We humans have been living in a rather safe environment for the last couple of hundreds of years.
 Before that for thousands of year we lived in a state of constant danger, which lead to our brain developing the protection mechanism against everything that it sees as a danger.

 Although the intentional idea has been very good and helped us to survive all this thousands of years as a species, we need to overcome this protection whenever we have to develop a new habit.
-See the `self sabotage` as your `comfort zone` that actively holds you back from any changes - negative or positive ones.
+See the `Self Sabotage` as your `comfort zone` that actively holds you back from any changes - negative or positive ones.

-`Self sabotage` is coming from the primal part of our brains and cannot be avoided.
+`Self Sabotage` is coming from the primal part of our brains and cannot be avoided.
 There is no known way to switch it off, whenever there will be uncertainty there will be self-doubt.
 The greater the uncertainty and adversity the bigger the opportunity and the more your brain will try to sabotage it.

 If you can learn to overcome your fears, it will change your life.
-Let's examine some of the tools that can be helpful in overcoming `self sabotage`.
+Let's examine some of the tools that can be helpful in overcoming `Self Sabotage`.

 The shame and embarrassment is the glue that holds the humanity together.
 We were created to make mistakes.
 Making mistakes is the only way to accomplishing anything in life.